NikosAlexandris/i.landsat8.swlst/README.md

   - Expression for Column Water Vapor
   - Expression for Land Surface Temperature
+  - Why is the LST out of range when using a fixed land cover class?

 - ~~Why does the multi-step approach on deriving the CWV map differ from the single big mapcalc expression?
 See column_water_vapor?
 See